wp-plugins/ewww-image-optimizer/readme.txt

 == Changelog ==

 = 1.2.0 =
-* deprecated manual path settings, put binaries in the plugin folder instead
+* deprecated manual path settings, please put binaries in the plugin folder instead
+* new one-click install options for jpegtran, optipng and gifsicle
 * new *optional* conversion routines check for smallest file format
 * added gif2png
 * added jpg2png
 * added png2jpg
 * reorganized settings page (it was getting ugly)
-* added poll for feedback on static binaries
+* added poll for feedback on one-click installs

 = 1.1.1 =
 * fixed not returning results of resized version of image